FirentisTFW/street-workout-places/brief_specification.md

 8. Image gallery

 ## 1. HOME
-- list of spots near user (press a button to get user location and get spots near)
+- map with user location and spots near and list of those spots (press a button to get user location and get spots near), we can put some placeholders here to show what it'll look like when user allows access for the location
-- list of equipment (navigate to filters page?)
+- recently added spots and reviews
-- recently added spots/reviews (?)
+- spots counter (?)

 ## 2. MAP WITH PINS
 - map with location pins